-Information about the requirements for supervised practice under Pathway B is in the new ESM registration standard and guidelines, published on the Board's website.
+Information about the requirements for supervised practice under Pathway B is in the Registration standard: Endorsement for scheduled medicines and Guidelines: Endorsement for scheduled medicines, published on the Endorsement for scheduled medicines page.

 What is the minimum 150 hours of supervised practice made up of?